uclaconditional/notes/README.md

-# Meeting Notes from UCLA Arts Conditional Studio general meetings
+# Notes from UCLA Arts Conditional Studio
+This repo is for general meeting notes, documents, etc.
 More specific notes for groups (like BrowserTime) will be in other places